Skip to main content

 What Documentation Do I Need to Get Advanced Catheters?

 When you get a urinary tract infection, be sure to visit your doctor’s office.
-You’ll need to give a urine specimen culture there so your healthcare provider can determine and document if it is a UTI.
+You’ll need to provide a urine specimen culture so your healthcare provider can determine and document whether it is a UTI.
 In addition, Medicare requires proof of any concurrent (corresponding) symptoms that go along with your UTI.
 Let’s go over the urine culture and concurrent symptoms.

 Urine Cultures for a UTI

-First, as mentioned above, go to the doctor when you feel like you have a urinary tract infection.
-You will need to be able to provide them with a urine specimen so that they can do a formal culture test to determine if it is indeed a UTI.
+First, as mentioned above, visit the doctor if you suspect you have a urinary tract infection.
+You will need to provide them with a urine specimen so that they can perform a formal culture test to determine if it is indeed a UTI.

-If it’s a positive culture report, documentation must show that the urine culture has greater than 10,000 CFU (colony-forming units), which is a way to show that the bacteria is present and growing at high colony counts.
+If it’s a positive culture report, documentation must show that the urine culture has greater than 10,000 colony-forming units (CFU), indicating that bacteria are present and growing at high colony counts.
 This counts as positive proof of a urinary tract infection.

 Concurrent UTI Symptoms